nollstead/Green-Bean/initial-config.md

 Open the .ioc file and make sure you're on the Pinout & Configuration Tab.

-### Expand System Core then click on RCC
+### Configure Crystal Pins
 The Green Bean includes two external crystals, a 32.768MHz low speed external crystal and a 25MHz high speed external crystal.
 Here we'll tell the system that they exist and we'll define their values later.

+- Expand System Core then click on RCC
 - Set High Speed Clock (HSE) to Crystal\Ceramic Resonator
 - Set Low Speed Clock (LSE) to Crystal\Ceramic Resonator

 ![image](/images/RCC.png)

-### Expand System Core then click on SYS
+### Configure Debugger Pins
 The Green Bean includes a Tag-Connect header for uploading firmware and debugging using a Serial Wire Debugger (SWD).
 Here we configure those pins.

+- Expand System Core then click on SYS
 - Set Debug to Trace Asynchronous Sw

 ![image](/images/SYS.png)

-Note:  Technically we can get away with setting the Debug to 'Serial Wire' but 'Trace Asynchronous Sw' also enables the Serial Wire Output (SWO) pin - which can be useful.
+Note:  Technically we can get away with setting the Debug option to 'Serial Wire' but 'Trace Asynchronous Sw' also enables the Serial Wire Output (SWO) pin - which can be useful.
+Since it's wired on the board we'll go ahead and choose that option.

-### Expand Timers then click on RTC
+### Configure Real Time Clock
-While we won't necessarily be using the real-time clock very often, enabling it here allows us to configure the low speed crystal value later.
+While we won't likely be using the real-time clock very often, enabling it here allows us to configure the low speed crystal value later.

+- Expand Timers then click on RTC
 - Check 'Activate Clock Source'

 ![image](/images/RTC.png)

-### (Optional) Expand Connectivity then click on SPI1
+### (Optional) Configure SPI1 Pins

 The Green Bean includes an 8-pin SPI header.
 The layout is designed for use with an NRF24L01 transceiver though it can be used for any SPI device.
-While this only needs to be configured if you plan to use it, it's convenient to reserve those pins so we have options later - so we'll go ahead and configure it now.
+While this only needs to be configured if you plan to use it, it's convenient to reserve those pins so that we don't use them for something else in case we decide to add an NRF24L01 module later - so we'll go ahead and configure it now.

+- Expand Connectivity then click on SPI1
 - Set Mode to 'Full-Duplex Master'
 - Set Data Size to 8-Bits
 - Set Prescaler to 32